AndreaSantinato/LothiumLogger/README.md

 logger.Fatal("Fatal Log Message");
 ```

-The library gave the user the ability to seraize an object inside the log message to keep track of real time changes:
+The library gave the user the ability to seraize an object inside the log message or a one or more property to keep track of real time changes.
+For serialize an object or a Property Name is required the Type Name likes this example:
 ```csharp
 Person person = new Person()
 {